+Water Pipeline

+If the water pipeline would not be utilized by the Tribe for another purpose, the water pipeline could be removed or possibly left in place.

-194 4.3 Debris Management, Disposal, and Recycling
+4.3 Debris Management, Disposal, and Recycling

 All removed material and demolition debris will be placed in designated locations within the SPGF-site.
 Each stockpile will be transported off-site to either a used equipment market, off-site recycling center, or approved landfill depending on the material type.
 Debris will be broken down into manageable sizes so that transportation is simplified.

 4.4 Hazardous Waste Management

 All disposal and transportation of hazardous waste will be conducted under compliance with RCRA (42 U.S.C.
 6901), and TSCA (15 U.S.C.
 2601), and other regulations as needed.
 In areas where no record of hazardous waste exposure occurred, a visual inspection would be conducted as part of the post-operational ESA described earlier.
 If a concern is identified, further evaluation of the area shall occur and the area or structure will be treated accordingly.
 A licensed state waste contractor would be used to ensure that all required laws and regulations have been met and to address any remaining requirements needed to successfully close the Project.

 4.5 Post-Demolition Site Stabilization

 After all removal of existing structures of the SPGF and ancillary facilities, the Project area will be restored to topographic conditions similar to pre-construction.
 Then revegetation and reclamation activities required to return the disturbed areas to a pre-construction state will be conducted in accordance with the plans prepared as part of the Project.
-These plans include: cent Restoration and Revegetation Plan cent Noxious Weed Management Plan The objectives of these plans include the following: cent Restore topography and reduce potential for erosion cent Restore habitat suitable to support desert fauna cent Implement the weed management program that minimizes the need for non-native species eradication.
-12
+These plans include: Restoration and Revegetation Plan and Noxious Weed Management Plan.
+The objectives of the Restoration and Revegetation Plan and Noxious Weed Management Plan include the following: Restore topography and reduce potential for erosion, restore habitat suitable to support desert fauna, and implement the weed management program that minimizes the need for non-native species eradication.

-195 5.0 PROJECT DECOMMISSIONING COSTS AND BONDING
+5.0 PROJECT DECOMMISSIONING COSTS AND BONDING

 Prior to the issuance of any Project ROW Grants, the Applicant will provide performance and reclamation bonding in an amount sufficient to ensure the implementation of the approved Decommissioning Plan for restoration and performance.
 The bond instrument will be based on a decommissioning cost estimate provided by the Applicant and based on the final design of the Project.
 This estimate will consider any Project components that are expected to be left in place at the request of and for the benefit to the Tribe (gen-tie lines, access road, water pipeline).
 The decommissioning , performance, and reclamation estimate will also include the residual value of any salvageable or recyclable property, as well as the then-current cost of decommissioning.
-13